rytilahti/python-miio/README.md

 ```

 If you find a new command please let us know by creating a pull request or an issue, if you
-do not want to implement it yourself!
+do not want to implement it on your own!

 ## Usage examples